ParisNeo/lollms-webui/README.md

 - Either you want to change it permanently by putting the name of the personality inside your configuration file
 - Or just use the `--personality` or `-p` option to give the personality name to be used.

+If you deem your personality worthy of sharing, you can share the personality by adding it to the [GPT4all personalities](https://github.com/ParisNeo/GPT4All_Personalities) repository.
+Just fork the repo, add your file and do a pull request.

 ## Contribute